arvinsim/artem/content/literary/logophilia-january-31-2015.md

 +++
 date = "2015-01-31T23:01:00+08:00"
+title = "Logophilia 2015-01-31"
-title = "Words from the Three Tools of Death" description = "Lots of new words from a story of my favorite chap, G.K.
-Chesterton" slug = "logophilia-january-31-2015" discipline = ["literary"] articleType = ["logophilia"] tags = ["GK-Chesterton", "three-tools-of-death", "book"]
+description = 'Lots of new words from "The Three Tools of Death", a story from G.K.
+Chesterton' slug = "logophilia-january-31-2015" discipline = ["literary"] articleType = ["series"] tags = ["chesterton", "three-tools-of-death", "book", "logophilia"]
 +++

 After being busy for about a year, I finally decided to return reading on one of my favorite British author/philosopher, [G.K.
 Chesterton](http://en.wikipedia.org/wiki/G._K._Chesterton).
 His writings are dense and take time to digest.
 I decided to start with his most accessible writings, his [Father Brown](http://en.wikipedia.org/wiki/Father_Brown) Mysteries.
 I just randomly opened a page and I happened on the "The Three Tools of Death".